trinistr/dicey/README.md

 > [!NOTE]
 > 💡 If your die starts with a negative number or only has a single natural side, brackets can be employed to force treating it as a sides list, e.g. `dicey '(-1)'` (quotation is required due to shell processing).

-Dicey is in principle able to handle any numeric dice and some abstract dice with well-defined summation (tested on strings), though not every possibility is exposed through command-line interface: that is limited to floating-point values.
+Dicey is in principle able to handle any numeric dice and some abstract dice with well-defined summation (tested on complex numbers), though not every possibility is exposed through command-line interface: that is limited to floating-point values.

 Currently, three algorithms are implemented, with different possibilities and trade-offs.